 - Try the exercises suggested here to help ease pain and prevent future symptoms.

 To prevent your elbow joint stiffening and your arm muscles weakening we recommend that you don’t rest for more than a few days.
 Start some gentle exercise as soon as the pain begins to ease.
 Simple exercises can help to restore your range of movement, promote strength, ease stiffness and help get your elbow back to normal.

-You can download a selection of exercises (PDF 905 KB) that are designed to stretch, strengthen and stabilise the structures that support your elbow.
+You can download the selection of exercises mentioned above (PDF, 1.1 MB) that are designed to stretch, strengthen and stabilise the structures that support your elbow.
 They’re all useful if you have osteoarthritis or rheumatoid arthritis, as long as you don’t have a flare-up in your elbow, and you should try to do them every day.
 Start by exercising very gently and gradually build up.
 Unless you’ve fractured your elbow, you should stretch it out fully once a day to prevent contractures.

 As with any physical activity, you’ll need to use some common sense in performing these exercises.
 While some aches or discomfort during or following exercise are normal and should be expected, if an exercise makes your symptoms significantly worse you should stop doing it.